wchkang/depth/README.md

 * Applicable both to **CNNs** and **Transforms** (ViT, Swin, etc.)

 ## Model Zoo
+The depth, or FLOPs, of the following networks can be controlled using *--skip-cfg* option.

+The layers in the *n*-th stage is skipped if *n*-th boolean value is *True*.

 Performance on ILSVRC-2012 validation set.
 | Model          |*--skip-cfg* | Acc@1(%) | GFLOPs  | Pretrained Weights                                                   |